Our Lean Agile Formula for Digital Innovation Delivery

 During the week, we have also been writing new stories for the next sprint.
 Often we will run a session of planning poker at the end of the week to prepare for the next sprint kickoff.

-Every other week, the team has a retrospective conversation. we discuss what felt crappy, what was awesome, and specific tactics to improve the next sprint’s communication or velocity.
+Every other week, the team has a retrospective conversation.
+We discuss what felt bad, what was awesome, and specific tactics to improve the next sprint’s communication or velocity.

 Start Sprint 2